 • See the perfection – Do not speak of others errors and faults

 • Realize self and other as one – Do not elevate the self and blame others

 • Give generously – Do not be withholding

 • Actualize harmony – Do not be angry

 • Experience the intimacy of things – Do not defile the Three Treasures

 Q. How does a teacher assess and decide if one is suitable for ordination?

-A: If the candidate's intention is right and he is not disqualified by other factors, he should find the senior monk who can advise him and perhaps recommend him to the Abbot.
+A: If the candidate's intention is right and he is not disqualified by other factors, he should find the senior monk who can advise him and perhaps recommend him to the Guardian Council.
 The question should be about the qualities necessary to be an ordained monk.
 After having been a member for one-year, followed by a one-year postulancy, and having expressed a sincere desire to continue studies and proven proficient in his or her understanding of The Way, the student may be given permission to Sew a Rakusu and be initiated in the Sangha as a Lay-Monastic.
 After completing an additional one-year Novitiate, he or she may wear a brown robe.
-After completing an additional one-year novitiate and having proven both a sincerity to continue to serve both the Abbot and the the Sangha, and continue to prove to be proficient, he or she may be Ordained in the appropriate manner prescribed by The Rule.
+After completing an additional one-year novitiate and having proven both a sincerity to continue to serve the Community and Sangha, and continue to prove to be proficient, he or she may be Ordained in the appropriate manner prescribed by The Rule.